aicrumb/CQKP/README.md

 I built this so I can have a sort of automatic retrieval method for finding the best article for a question, but it can be used both ways if you're into that?

+to note, this work best when the "answers" are full paragraphs or even multiple paragraphs, but may also work with short form answers as a benefit that was unintended

 ### Setup

 you can do something like this or you could use git clone to grab it